 Kaizen costing can be on a mass level for any fixed asset or the whole organization.
 Or it can be product-based, i.e., transforming the product or its process of manufacturing.
 Let us understand each of these types in details below:

 - Asset Specific: The asset and organization-specific kaizen costing focuses on the need for a particular deal or the business unit.

 - Product Specific: The activity which is project or product-oriented, aiming at value analysis is termed as product-specific kaizen costing.

 Workplace improvement, especially in the production or manufacturing unit, is not possible without the application of 5S kaizen technique.
 It involves the following five steps:

-- Sort (Seiri): The first step in the 5S approach is categorizing the items based on their necessity.
-The irrelevant items should be labelled red and needs to be moved out of the organization.
+The first step in the 5S approach is categorizing the items based on their necessity.
+The unnecessary items should be labelled red and needs to be moved out of the organization.
 These items can be sold to the staff or as scrap else can be dumped by the organization.

-- Straighten (Seiton): Now, the organization is left with the essential items which have to be arranged in an orderly manner to simplify the operations.
+Now, the organization is left with essential items.
+These have to be arranged in an orderly manner for simplifying the operations.
 This step improves the visibility, availability and accessibility of all the tools and items.